 A soft type of wool, made from goats-hair.

 Cultural Fact: Cashmere is finer than regular wool, making it possible to weave dense fabric that is light-weight and thin.

-Where to Use: Cashmere is relatively delicate and doesn’t insulate as well as wool but is soft enough to wear directly against the skin.
-The best application for this fabric is light sweaters, scarfs or gloves but can be used for underwear or blouses.
+Where to Use: Cashmere is relatively delicate and doesn’t insulate as well as wool, but is soft enough to wear directly against the skin.
+The best application for this fabric is in light sweaters, scarves, or gloves.
+But it can also be used for underwear or blouses.

 Lycra or Spandex are the brand names for elastane, a synthetic elastic fabric.